BenMcGarry/AzureIoTLab/_docs/01setup/accelerator.md

 The **MXChip DevKit** device you use in this lab sends data to an instance of the Remote Monitoring solution accelerator.

-To deploy a Remote Monitoring solution, go to the Solution Accelerator website [here](https://www.azureiotsolutions.com/Accelerators).
+To deploy a Remote Monitoring solution, **go to the Solution Accelerator website [here](https://www.azureiotsolutions.com/Accelerators)**.

 1. Select **Remote Monitoring** and click on the **Try Now** button.